VISIT OUR ART STORE ▶

 Technique 6: Wet-on-Dry Painting

-Now we're moving into wet-on-dry techniques.
-After painting the leaf, I let it dry completely.
+Now they’re moving into wet-on-dry techniques.
+After painting the leaf, they let it dry completely.

 Paint the leaf and let it dry completely

-Then, I paint the veins on top of the dry surface.
+Then, they paint the veins on top of the dry surface.

-For this method, you can use regular watercolor, a paint marker, a gel pen, or even a magic marker — anything that appears on the dried leaf.
+For this method, they can use regular watercolor, a paint marker, a gel pen, or even a magic marker — anything that appears on the dried leaf.

 Draw the lines using a regular watercolor

-At first, my lines looked light because I had too much water in the mix.
+At first, their lines looked light because they had too much water in the mix.
 Remember, watercolor always dries lighter than it looks when wet.

-So, after my first pass, I went back over the veins with more pigment to make them stand out better for comparison.
+So, after their first pass, they went back over the veins with more pigment to make them stand out better for comparison.

 Technique 7: Negative Painting

 Now, the most challenging method: negative painting.
-Instead of painting the veins themselves, we paint the spaces between them.
-It's the opposite way of thinking!
+Instead of painting the veins themselves, they paint the spaces between them.
+It’s the opposite way of thinking!

-I use a basic round brush here because it holds less water and gives me more control.
-First, start with a very light wash for the entire leaf — this layer will act as your vein color.
+They use a basic round brush here because it holds less water and gives more control.
+First, they start with a very light wash for the entire leaf — this layer will act as the vein color.

 Paint a very light wash

-Then, using slightly darker paint, start filling the spaces around where you want the veins to be.
+Then, using slightly darker paint, they start filling the spaces around where they want the veins to be.

 Apply the negative painting technique

-If it helps, lightly draw your vein layout with a pencil first.
-I didn't do that here, but it would have helped me avoid painting over the middle vein by accident!
+If it helps, they lightly draw the vein layout with a pencil first.
+They didn’t do that here, but it would have helped them avoid painting over the middle vein by accident!

-You can keep adding darker layers to create more definition and depth.
-I stopped after about four layers for this example, but you can go as dark as you like.
+They can keep adding darker layers to create more definition and depth.
+They stopped after about four layers for this example, but they can go as dark as they like.

-The more layers you add, the more striking the veins will look.
+The more layers they add, the more striking the veins will look.

 Add layers for depth